 - The project submitted may have no scientific or budgetary overlap with other funded work.

 - Postdoctoral fellows and others in research training positions at the time of application must obtain a faculty appointment by the award activation date.

 Contacting AHA peer reviewers concerning your application is deemed a form of scientific misconduct and will result in the removal of your application from funding consideration and institutional notification of ethical concerns.

 To judge the merit of the application, reviewers will comment on the following criteria.
 Please be sure that you fully address these in your proposal.

 - Preliminary Data: Does the proposal build on strong preliminary results that already show a high probability of revealing new avenues of investigation?

-- Significance: Does this proposal address an important problem directly related to cardiovascular and/or cerebrovascular diseases?
+- Significance: Does this proposal address an important problem directly related to cardiovascular disease and/or cerebrovascular disease and/or brain health?
 If the aims of the application are achieved, will knowledge or clinical practice be significantly impacted?
 Will there be an effect on the concepts, methods, and technologies that drive this field?

 - Approach: Are the conceptual framework, design, methods and analyses adequately developed, well integrated, well-reasoned and appropriate to the aims of the proposal?
 Does the applicant acknowledge potential problem areas and consider alternative tactics?

 - Innovation: Is this a highly innovative, high impact proposal, based on work in progress, that could ultimately lead to critical breakthroughs or major advancements that will accelerate the field?
 For example: Does the proposal challenge existing paradigms and present an innovative hypothesis, or address a critical barrier to progress in the field?
 Does the proposal develop or employ novel concepts, approaches, methodologies, tools, or technologies for this area?